MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 ### Will Microsoft Edge for Business add new icons to my taskbar?

-No - icons will stay the same as they are.
+No - The existing Microsoft Edge icon will be replaced by the Microsoft Edge for Business icon in the taskbar and other shortcuts.
+No new icons will be added to the taskbar.

 ### Will favorites, history, and passwords be shared between the Microsoft Edge for Business and personal browser windows?